SmartPolarBear/llvm-c2/README.md

-# LLVM-BASIC
+# LLVM-C2
-A BASIC interpreter built on LLVM
+A compiler for a c-like langauge built on LLVM

 # Motivation